 Hagerty Libraries and the Drexel Writing Center periodically offer workshops on various skills related to presenting research, including designing effective research posters.
 Please check back here, on the Drexel Writing Center Workshops page, or on the Hagerty Libraries events page for updates on when these workshops will be held.

 FOR STAR Scholars: We will host a poster design workshop specifically for STAR Scholars to help prepare you for designing your posters for the STAR Scholars Summer Showcase.
-This workshop will be held in early August; check back here and on Discover for more details as summer draws nearer.

 FOR STAR Scholars